rmruiz/openrowingmonitor/docs/attribution.md

 Open Rowing Monitor uses some great work by others.
 Thank you for all the great resources that helped me to make this project possible.
 I especially would like to thank:

+* Thanks to [Abasz](https://github.com/Abasz) for his great contributions to the GUI, GPIO, BLE and Ant+ implementations, as well as the many constructive feedback that helped improve many areas of OpenRowingMonitor.

+* Thank you to [Lars Berning](https://github.com/laberning) for creating the initial version and creating the starting point for what OpenRowingMonitor has become now.

 * A lot of helpful information for building the physics engine of the rowing machine was found in this scientific work by Anu Dudhia: [The Physics of Ergometers](http://eodg.atm.ox.ac.uk/user/dudhia/rowing/physics/ergometer.html).

 * Dave Vernooy's project description on [ErgWare](https://dvernooy.github.io/projects/ergware) has some good information on the maths involved in a rowing ergometer.